micasense/imageprocessing/README.md

 In addition to the tutorials, we've created library code that shows some common transformations, usages, and applications of RedEdge imagery.
 In general, these are intended for developers that are familiar with installing and managing python packages and third party software.
 The purpose of this code is readability and clarity to help others develop processing workflows, therefore performance may not be optimal.

 While this code is similar to an installable python library (and supports the `python setup.py install` process) the main purpose of this library is one of documentation and education.
 For this reason, we expect most users to be looking at the source code for understanding or improvement, so they will run the notebooks from the directory that the library was `git clone`d it into.

+#### Batch Processing Utility

+A command line utility (```batchprocessing``` package) has been developed to allow users to more efficiently process MicaSense Altum/RedEdge captures into stacked TIFFs as outlined in the [Batch Processing notebook](https://micasense.github.io/imageprocessing/Batch%20Processing.html).

+This utility is installed alongside the ```micasense``` library when ```python setup.py install``` is ran from the top-level directory of this repository.

+Details on usage of this utility can be found in the [```batchprocessing``` README](https://github.com/micasense/imageprocessing/blob/master/batchprocessing/README.md).

 ### Running this code